 In this post, I'll be sharing materials and ideas aligned with the fifth grade geology standards under SOL 5.7.
-The main concepts include rock types, the rock cycle, Earth's history and fossils, Earth's Layers and plate techtonics, weathering, erosion, and how human's can protect the environment.
+The main concepts include rock types, the rock cycle, Earth's history and fossils, Earth's Layers and plate tectonics, weathering, erosion, and how human's can protect the environment.

 Recommended Books: